Table of Contents

 The fifth stage, pratyahara (“withdrawal of the senses”), involves control of the senses, or the ability to withdraw the attention of the senses from outward objects.

 Whereas the first five stages are external aids to Yoga, the remaining three are purely mental or internal aids.
-Dharana (“holding on”) is the ability to hold and confine awareness of externals to one object for a long period of time (a common exercise is fixing the mind on an object of meditation, such as the tip of the nose or an image of the deity).
+Dharana, or “holding on,” is the ability to focus awareness on one external object for a long time.
+A common exercise is fixing the mind on a meditation object.
+This could be the tip of the nose or an image of a deity.
 Dhyana (“concentrated meditation”) is the uninterrupted contemplation of the object of meditation, beyond any memory of ego.
 Samadhi (“total self-collectedness”) is the final stage and is a precondition of attaining release from samsara, or the cycle of rebirth.
 In this stage the meditator perceives or experiences the object of his meditation and himself as one.

 The eight limbs of the Yoga Sutras are meant to be learned in the order they’re listed here.
 A person must master each step before they continue to the next one.